The National Oceanic and Atmospheric Administration (NOAA) is calling for a "near normal" 2012 Atlantic hurricane season.

 Two storms have already been named before the official start on the Atlantic hurricane season — Tropical Storm Alberto and Hurricane Bud.
 Hurricane season officially starts on June 1 and ends Nov.
 30. Peak months of storm activity are August, September and October.

-The 2012 predictions are lower than predictions made in 2011, when forecasters called for a 70 percent chance of 14 to 19 named storms, seven to 10 hurricanes and three to five major hurricanes.
+The 2012 predictions are lower than predictions made in 2011, when forecasters called for of 14 to 19 named storms, seven to 10 hurricanes and three to five major hurricanes.

 Detrick said NOAA will use new tools this year to measure, track and collect data from the storms, including small robotic boats that will gather information from inside the eye of the hurricane.
 In a partnership with NASA, scientists will also be able to analyze data collected from aircraft overhead.